-Our mission is to educate and empower tomorrow’s most promising Palestinian and Israeli leaders to take action towards creating positive economic, political, and social impact in the Middle East.
+Our mission is to educate and empower tomorrow’s most promising Palestinian and Israeli leaders to take action towards creating positive political and social impact in the Middle East.

 - MEET harnesses the students’ interests in technology creating a process in which mutual respect and understanding comes from working together and accomplishing tangible real-world goals.

-- MEET uses technology and business to create a common language between Israelis and Palestinians that can be translated into future cooperation between the communities.
+- MEET uses technology and entrepreneurship to create a common language between Israelis and Palestinians that can be translated into future cooperation between the communities.

 - MEET is an environment in which the pursuit of excellence and creative thinking are paramount.

 - MEET works to sustain participant relationships over long periods of time.
 Our three-year curriculum takes place entirely within the realities of the region.
 An intensive summer program in Jerusalem led by instructors from the Massachusetts Institute of Technology (MIT), is amplified by Palestinian and Israeli MEET mentors who work throughout the year with the students so they may further develop their projects and build on their relationships with one another.

 We envision a Middle East where Palestinians and Israelis are equal, live in dignity and freedom, and work together to ensure that our shared future is peaceful, fair and just.